Kyuu-Ji/htb-write-up/bank/write-up-bank.md

 wget -r http://bank.htb/balance-transfer/
 ```

-By sorting them by file size we see that most of them have either 583, 584 or 585 bytes except for one that has 257 bytes.
+By sorting them by file size it becomes clear that most of them have either 583, 584 or 585 bytes except for one that has 257 bytes.
 ```markdown
 wc -c \*.acc | sort -n -r
 ```